 ALASKA …your way!
 62-Day RV Caravan

 Our Alaska adventure begins in beautiful Anacortes, Washington, located on the waterfront of Fidalgo Island.
-We begin with an orientation and get acquainted party followed by the traditional Fantasy Welcome Dinner at the Farmhouse restaurant.
+We begin with an orientation and get -cquainted party followed by the traditional Fantasy Welcome Dinner at the Farmhouse restaurant.
 All guests are provided with a Parks Canada Discover Pass, which provides entry/admission to national parks, national marine conservation areas and national historic sites throughout Canada.
 There’s a day to explore Anacortes, so you may choose to catch a local ferry to the San Juan Islands before the caravan begins the journey north!

 We cross into British Columbia and spend the night in Cache Creek, a park which offers stagecoach rides, lectures, a museum and restaurant; demonstrating the lifestyle of the days of the B.C.
 Gold Rush.
-The next day we head to Prince George, northern British Columbia’s largest city, as we make our way to where the Alaska Highway begins – Dawson Creek.

-We turn off the Alaska Highway and head into southeastern Alaska with a stay in Haines.
-There’s plenty of time to take advantage of the many opportunities this coastal town offers — spectacular hikes, rafting journeys on the Chilkat River, kayaking adventures on Chilkoot Lake, exhilarating jet boat rides, guided nature walks and many more activities.
+We turn off the Alaska Highway and head into southeastern Alaska for a stay in Haines.
+There’s plenty of time to take advantage of the many opportunities this coastal town offers such as spectacular hikes, rafting journeys on the Chilkat River, kayaking adventures on Chilkoot Lake, exhilarating jet boat rides, guided nature walks and many more activities.
 Plus, you’ll find time for fishing — Alaska’s Pacific salmon could be biting!
 One of the interesting sites to visit in Haines is the Chilkat Bald Eagle Preserve, created by the State of Alaska in 1982, providing a critical habitat for the world’s largest concentration of Bald Eagles.

-Continuing north to the heart of Alaska, stopping for in the unique village of Tok, which is the trade center for several native villages.
+We continue north to the heart of Alaska, stopping in the unique village of Tok, which is the trade center for several native villages.
 Take some time to explore the gift shops for native arts and crafts.
-The town was also originally a construction camp for the highway, and there are several stories as to how it got its name.
-It may have been derived from Tokyo Camp, the road construction camp in 1943.
+The town was originally a construction camp for the highway, and there are several stories as to how it got its name.
+It may have derived from Tokyo Camp, the road construction camp in 1943.
 It may have been named after a husky pup.
 But the real story can be found at the town’s Mainstreet Visitors’ Center, so be sure to check it out!

-Our next stop is in the land of American Frontiersmen… Palmer, which is in the heart of the Matanuska Valley.
+Our next stop is in the land of American Frontiersmen, Palmer, which is in the heart of the Matanuska Valley.
 Palmer is known for giant vegetables, a result of long summer days filled with sunlight and some extremely fertile soil.
 The more interesting area attractions are local reindeer farms, a Muskox farm, the Palmer Visitor Center and Colony House, and a great variety of You Pick Farms.
-Our route takes a short detour from the Alaska Highway to spend four nights in Valdez, nestled on the coastline of Prince William Sound and offering some of the most stunning scenery in all of Alaska.
+Our route takes a short detour from the Alaska Highway to spend multiple nights in Valdez, nestled on the coastline of Prince William Sound and offering some of the most stunning scenery in all of Alaska.
 There are five accessible glaciers for cruising, hiking, trekking, exploring and even rappelling.
 You can raft nearby rivers, kayak in the Sound or cruise the 2,700 miles of coastline.
 And did we mention fishing?
 Valdez is a premier fishing destination, with multiple species of salmon and of course halibut swimming the local waters.

 While visiting Stewart, there is a scenic drive to Salmon Glacier.
 But remember to save some time for Fantasy’s farewell dinner to recant your personal experiences with fellow travelers who also chose to see Alaska …their way.